winsoft666/veigar/README.md

 Use the `examples\echo` program for testing.

 ## 3.1 Single thread
-Single thread calls 1 million times, with each call passing ~1050 bytes of parameters.
+Single thread calls 1 million times (include call function and wait the result), with each call passing ~1050 bytes of parameters.
 The test results are as follows:

 ```txt
 Target Channel Name: